rroller/dahua/README.md

 # Home Assistant Dahua Integration
-The `Dahua` [Home Assistant](https://www.home-assistant.io) integration allows you to integrate your [Dahua](https://www.dahuasecurity.com/) cameras in Home Assistant.
+The `Dahua` [Home Assistant](https://www.home-assistant.io) integration allows you to integrate your [Dahua](https://www.dahuasecurity.com/) cameras and doorbells in Home Assistant.

-Supports motion events, alarm events (and others), enabling/disabling motion detection, switches for infrared, illuminator (white light), security lights (red/blue flashers), and sirens.
+Supports motion events, alarm events (and others), enabling/disabling motion detection, switches for infrared, illuminator (white light), security lights (red/blue flashers), sirens, doorbell button press events, and more.

 **NOTE**: Using the switch to turn on/off the infrared light will disable the "auto" mode.
 Use the service to enable auto mode again (or the camera UI).

 ## Installation

-If you want live streaming, make usre to add the following to your config.yaml:
+If you want live-streaming, make sure to add the following to your config.yaml:
 ```
 ffmpeg:
 stream: